ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * All C# delegate events are mapped to a Unity Event with the `On` prefix. e.g. `MyEvent` -> `OnMyEvent`.

-### Event Payload

- * `uint controllerIndex` - The index of the controller doing the interaction.
- * `GameObject target` - The GameObject of the interactable object that is being interacted with by the controller.

 ### Class Methods

 #### IsGrabButtonPressed/0